microsoft/semantic-kernel/docs/decisions/0039-function-call-content.md

 chatHistory.Add(messageContent);

 // Creating simulated result
-string result = "A Tornado Watch has been issued, with potential for severe .....
+string simulatedFunctionResult = "A Tornado Watch has been issued, with potential for severe .....
 Stay informed and follow safety instructions from authorities."

 //or

-WeatherAlert result = new WeatherAlert { Id = "34SD7RTYE4", Text = "A Tornado Watch has been issued, with potential for severe .....
+WeatherAlert simulatedFunctionResult = new WeatherAlert { Id = "34SD7RTYE4", Text = "A Tornado Watch has been issued, with potential for severe .....
 Stay informed and follow safety instructions from authorities." };

-chatHistory.AddFunctionResultMessage(new FunctionResultContent(simulatedFunctionCall, result));
+chatHistory.AddMessage(AuthorRole.Tool, new FunctionResultContent(simulatedFunctionCall, simulatedFunctionResult));

 messageContent = await completionService.GetChatMessageContentAsync(chatHistory, settings, kernel);